Daemonite/material/README.md

 # BMDL

 BMDL is a fork of [Daemonite's Material](http://daemonite.github.io/material/), a cross-platform and fully responsive front-end interface based on __Google Material Design__.
 This lightweight framework is built using __Bootstrap 4__.
-The basic idea behind this project is to combine the visual language of Google Material Design with the front-end technology of the popular Bootstrap framework.
+The basic idea behind this project is to combine the visual language of Google Material Design with the front-end technology of the popular Bootstrap framework to allow for rapid prototyping and serve as a library for our components.

 > A visual language for our users that synthesizes the classic principles of good design with the innovation and possibility of technology and science.
 This is material design.
 > http://www.google.com/design/spec/material-design/introduction.html